 Are you struggling to get back into your homeschooling routine after a school break?
 Your vacation is over, no more lazy mornings sleeping until 9 or 9:30… Yeah, friend, this is a real confession of a tired mama.
 I just wanted to sleep for as long as my kids would be able to hold without eating breakfast.

 Sleep talk apart, we had a fantastic time just chilling.
 We did not travel and we barely left the house, but it was fun to simply relax, watch movies and play games.

 Now it’s time to get back into our homeschooling routine!
 YAY!!
-Even though I had fun and slept a lot more during our short school break, I missed our routine terribly!
+Even though I had fun and slept a lot more during our school break, I missed our routine terribly!
 Why?
 Because we are used to it, it keeps our hands and minds busy, because I like the predictability of a good healthy routine and I miss homeschooling!!!
 Yes, I love homeschooling my kids.

 The truth is: I was excited to organize our books and binders for Monday morning.
 We were finishing one book and starting a new read-aloud, so that was exciting!
 I have to say reading-aloud is our favorite time of the day!
-We all cuddle in the sofa, crack open the book and the rest is just magic.
+We all cuddle on the sofa, crack open the book and the rest is just magic.

 I love books!
 I love living books!
-The books that make you imagine yourself in the story, that makes you laugh until your belly hurt like Mrs. Piggle Wiggle or make you cry at the end, like Charlotte’s Web or Owl’s in the Family.
+The books that make you imagine yourself in the story, that makes you laugh until your belly hurt like Mrs. Piggle Wiggle or make you cry at the end, like Charlotte’s Web or Owls in the Family.
 You become attached to the characters and their stories, how can you not cry at the end?

-Getting back into your homeschooling routine should not be painful.”]
+[Tweet “Getting back into your homeschooling routine should not be painful.”]